Unlock Your Mind's Full Potential

 Liminal Coaching goes around the nit picking of the pre-frontal cortex and calms the primitive brain in order to address limitations, fears, doubt and anxiety where they live while also leveraging the power of your unconscious.

 Become a more effective member of your organization and community by leveraging all of your mental resources.
 Explore the issues and outcomes you are looking to accomplish.
 And maintain control of your mind in even the most stressful situations.

 “Mike has helped me tremendously!
 It's like a massage for your brain.”

 — Dave Gray, founder of xplane

-Half of every session is a custom, guided journey where we stop talking to the pre-frontal cortex and we begin to directly address your limbic survival system or what we term the instinctive mind.
+At the core of our programs are the Liminal Coaching sessions.
+Half of every session is a custom, guided journey where we stop talking to the pre-frontal cortex and we begin to directly address the limbic survival system or what we term the instinctive mind.

-Liminal Coaching is largely about learning how to increase the communication and teamwork between the different parts of your brain in order to increase your resilience, clarity and overall performance.
+Liminal Coaching is largely about learning how to increase the communication and teamwork between the different parts of our brains in order to increase our resilience, clarity and overall performance.
+And when applied to an entire team, we are able to facilitate powerful changes in an organization's ability to cope with and even lead the revolution in future business growth, innovation and opportunity.

 "Every week I feel like I am 'leveling up' as a person and a leader..."